motoemoto47ark123/wincommander/README.md

 2. Extract the ZIP file to your desired location.
 3. Run `wincommander.exe`.

-**Warning:** Some scripts require administrator privileges to run correctly.
-Therefore, you may need to run `wincommander.exe` as an administrator.
-To do this, right-click on `wincommander.exe` and select 'Run as administrator'.
+**Warning:** This application requires administrator privileges to run correctly.
+When you run `wincommander.exe`, you will be prompted to allow the application to make changes to your device.
+Please click 'Yes' to ensure the application functions correctly.

 ## Usage